 Computers are the stars in Paderborn, and the Heinz Nixdorf MuseumsForum (HNF) in Paderborn with its exhibition area of 6,000 square metres is larger than any other museum focusing on information technology.
 The Guinness Book of Records lists it as the world’s largest computer museum.
 The first ideas for it go back to renowned German computer pioneer Heinz Nixdorf, who founded his company in a basement back in 1952.
 The HNF focuses not only on the corporate history, but most of all on 5,000 years of information technology.
 Current devel-opments such as artificial intelligence and robotics are also reflected there, e.g. in the form of industrial robot Beppo, who works as a street sweeper in the museum and will engage in contact with visitors.

 Solingen has made a reputation for itself as the “City of Blades”.
 To this day, it is deemed the centre of the German cutting goods and cutlery industry.
 It is only logical for the town to house a truly cutting-edge museum, too: the Deutsches Klingenmuseum with its internationally relevant collection of weapons, cutting equipment through all eras and cultures, and the world’s largest cutlery collection.
-Zwilling knives and scissors are known and popular around the world.
-Among many other household objects, they can be purchased in the factory outlet here.
+Zwilling knives and scissors for example are known and popular around the world.

 Anyone interested can learn to cook just like the pros at Villa Wesco in Arnsberg in the Sauerland region.
 The manufacturer of stylish bread boxes, cooking pots, and other kitchen accessories offers courses and presentations in its cooking and barbecue school, spanning a range from beginners’ instruction to gourmet cooking classes with WDR TV chef Olaf Baumeister.
 No one will need to stand by the stove if they don’t want to, though.
 Anyone who prefers to simply enjoy can end their shopping trip to the brand experience centre’s outlets in an enjoyable visit to an Italian restaurant instead.